Categorified cyclic operads: Categorified cyclic operads ``in nature''

-We are now ready to state our result. \begin{thm} $\Sigma_{\it Cyc}$ can be turned into an ordered presentation by assigning $-$ to the relation ${_x\circ_y}= {_y\circ_x}$ and $+$ to all other relations. \end{thm} \begin{proof} The coherence diagrams of categorified entries-only cyclic operads with relaxed equivariance (and pseudo-actions, cf. Remark \ref{maximal-relax}) can be taken as $3$-generators in a $3$-polygraph extending $\Sigma_{\it Cyc}$.
-Our coherence theorem states that the space between any parallel $2$-cells can be filled with a combination of these $3$-generators.
+\begin{thm} $\Sigma_{\it Cyc}$ can be turned into an ordered presentation by assigning $-$ to the relation ${_x\circ_y}= {_y\circ_x}$ and $+$ to all other relations. \end{thm} \begin{proof} The coherence diagrams of categorified entries-only cyclic operads with relaxed equivariance (and pseudo-actions) can be taken as $3$-generators in a $3$-polygraph $\Sigma'_{\it Cyc}$ extending $\Sigma_{\it Cyc}$.
+In this setting, we can read our coherence theorem as saying that the space between any parallel $2$-cells can be filled with a combination of these $3$-generators (and this is where we need the isomorphisms $\varepsilon, \varepsilon_2,\varepsilon_3$ of Section \ref{eq_relax} as explicit witnesses, or polygons).
+This can be made formal by building a categorified cyclic operad ${\EuScript C}$ out of $\Sigma'_{\it Cyc}$: one defines ${\EuScript C}(\set{x_1,\ldots,x_n})$ as the category whose objects are the $1$-cells with the corolla $\bullet(x_1,\ldots,x_n)$ as codomain and whose morphisms are the $2$-cells between them.

 It follows that it suffices to check sign coherence for the pairs of cells forming the border of the $3$-generators.
-This in turn can be checked easily by reading the associator, commutator and the equivariance isomorphism as
+This in turn can be checked easily by reading the sequential associator, the commutator, the equivariance and pseudo-action isomorphisms as

 and by verifying that adding the sign information to the coherence diagrams leaves them well-defined.
-This is trivial for \hyperlink{b-pentagon}{{\tt ($\beta$-\texttt{pentagon})}} and \hyperlink{behex}{{\tt ($\beta\varepsilon$-\texttt{hexagon})}}, while for the remaining coherences one simply notices that they all contain an even number of instances of the commutator. \end{proof} Thus we can define an ${\bf Ab}$-enriched Feynman category $\pcat{({\it Cyc},\nu)}^{\it odd}$, where $\nu$ is the sign assignment from Theorem \ref{fy}, whose representations are anti-cyclic operads. \\[0.1cm] Knowing that odd versions of Feynman categories arise in this way allows us to benefit from general constructions.
-Indeed, the importance of Feynman categories which admit an odd notion is reflected in the fact that they also admit the bar and cobar costructions, as well as the Feynman transform.
-For details, we refer to \cite[\S 7.4.]{kauf}.
+This follows from the observation that each of these diagrams involves an even number of instances of the commutator. \end{proof} Thus we can define an ${\bf Ab}$-enriched Feynman category $\pcat{({\it Cyc},\nu)}^{\it odd}$, where $\nu$ is the sign assignment from Theorem \ref{fy}, whose representations are anti-cyclic operads. \\[0.1cm] Knowing that odd versions of Feynman categories arise in this way allows us to benefit from general constructions.
+Indeed, the importance of Feynman categories which admit an odd version is reflected in the fact that they also admit the bar and cobar costructions, as well as the Feynman transform.
+For details, we refer to \cite[\S 7.4]{kauf}.